StudyFrenchSpanish

 It would help if you based your judgment on objective and subjective criteria (that is, criteria that only matter to you, personally).

-It is not possible to list all the criteria relevant to all readers of this article.
+It is impossible to list all the criteria relevant to all readers of this article.

 Here, I will focus only on significant factors involving How to choose a language.